davepfeiffer/embedded-makefile-flow/README.md

 - `-specs=nosys.specs`: tell gcc that we will not be using system calls

+---

+_note:_ if nosys.specs isn't found try installing `arm-none-eabi-newlib` from you package manager

 # Programming and Debugging

 At some point your code has to be put onto a device, and you may want some help from a debugger.
 Development boards don't always have great programming and debugging support.
 Arduino being the most notable.
 Hopefully your specific board has a good debugger and it is supported by [OpenOCD](http://openocd.org/).
 Boards/chips that don't have good support should generally be avoided.